 Agriculture & Natural Resources/ Horticulture

-4-H clubs, Class series, School Enrichment, Demonstrations, Field days, Workshops, Newsletters, Web sites, Publications, Social media, Project Clubs, Camps, Television, and Radio.
+4-H Clubs, Class series, School enrichment, Demonstrations, Field days, Workshops, Newsletters, Web sites, Publications, Social media, Project clubs, Camps, Television Radio.

-LSU AgCenter County Agents provide research-based information on plant, aqua-culture, wildlife and animal enterprises to Calcasieu Parish clientele.
-The 2011 total dollar amount from these commodities were:
+LSU AgCenter county agents provide research-based information on plant, aquaculture, wildlife and animal enterprises to Calcasieu Parish clientele.
+The 2012 total dollar amount from these commodities were: